 By DM Michals

 By age ten, your child is able to read independently and silently, delivers messages clearly and confidently, and now asks relevant questions about the subject at hand.
-You’ll see growth spurts, increased appetites and your child needing a lot more sleep.
+You’ll see growth spurts, increased appetites, and your child needs a lot more sleep.
 It’s a big year for your fifth grader transitioning between childhood and adolescence.
 And, at times they will alternate between the two.